What are your program standards?

 How can I find out more information about this program?

 Where is this beef produced?

-We currently have participating ranches in Colorado, Wyoming, North Dakota, South Dakota, Missouri, Texas, and New Mexico.
+We currently have participating ranches in Colorado, Wyoming, North Dakota, South Dakota, Missouri, Texas, Montana, Nevada and New Mexico.

 By choosing beef products from Audubon-certified ranches, you can contribute to the expansion of livestock management practices that are better for your health, better for cattle, and better for the environment.
 When expanded to millions of acres, this program will support more sustainable ranching livelihoods, resulting in more grassland birds, cleaner streams, healthier soils, more pollinators for plants, and more carbon stored in plants and soil.